COALINDIA

 (([email protected];))

-March 16 (Reuters) - Coal India's COAL.NS subsidiary, Central Mine Planning & Design Institute CENM.NS, has set a price band of 163 to 172 rupees per share for its 18.38-billion-rupee ($198.68 million) initial public offering, according to a newspaper advertisement.
+March 16 (Reuters) - Coal India's COAL.NS subsidiary Central Mine Planning & Design Institute CENM.NS has set a price band of 163 to 172 rupees per share for its initial public offering (IPO), which will be launched on March 20, a newspaper advertisement showed.

 (Reporting by Vivek Kumar M; Editing by Sherry Jacob-Phillips)